 I was really nervous now, knowing that I was under better surveillance than FBI or CIA could ever hope for.
 But it was way too late to do anything but try my best.
 Besides, this balance beam was much wider and more stable than the 2×4 and cinder blocks we used at home.

 Miss Katie demands focus when the class is on the beam.
 She got a lot stricter.
 This is a lot more dangerous so no side talking or giggling is tolerated.
 We were given instructions.
 And Miss Katie went into “full class drama” in that if anyone messed up and fell off the beam, we would all have to start over.

 OK, I’ll totally admit I had a rush of relief when other girls fell off and it wasn’t me.

 When Miss Katie turned her back, I noticed my daughter helping a known wobbler to stay on the beam so we all wouldn’t suffer.

 Actually, I was pretty good on the beam.
 A lot of my backyard food production systems are setup to require me to balance a bit.
 I like to practice this skill so I intentionally designed it that way.
 For example, I have narrow boards between my vegetable beds, and I challenge myself by walking and squatting only on them while tending my plants.
-There is some footage of that garden in my presentation at the 2015 Home Grown Food Summit.

 The one boy, who was also a guest (a brave boyfriend of one of the girls), bowed out of the balance beam activities.
 Apparently the beam is a girls-only thing.
 He totally wowed us though when he got on the unoccupied tumble track.
 He did a series of handsprings building up his speed to culminate in an incredible forward flip.